hsiao62osu/oso-de-repository/docs/home.md

-# OSO Distance Education Resource Repository
+# Online Learning & Innovation Resource Repository

 **Welcome to the repository :)**